getkeops/keops/doc/index.rst

 This website was rendered on the `Jean Zay <http://www.idris.fr/eng/jean-zay/index.html>`_ scientific cluster with a Nvidia A100 GPU and 8 cores of an AMD Milan EPYC 7543.
 Access to the HPC resources of IDRIS was granted to Jean Feydy under the allocation 2022-AD011013722 made by GENCI.

+KeOps was awarded an `open science prize <https://www.enseignementsup-recherche.gouv.fr/fr/remise-des-prix-science-ouverte-du-logiciel-libre-de-la-recherche-2023-93732>`_ by the French Ministry of Higher Education and Research in 2023 ("Espoir - Documentation").

 Table of contents
 -------------------